-Japan: Economy shows signs of rebound has been added to your bookmarks.
+Japan: Economy shows signs of rebound has been saved

 Japan’s economy shows signs of modest growth as the labor market and consumer spending improve.
 Trade tension between the United States and China could be cause for concern.

 The Japanese economy appears to be rebounding after a decline in real gross domestic product (GDP) in the first quarter of 2018.
 Real (inflation-adjusted) GDP increased at an annualized rate of 1.9 percent from the first to the second quarter.1 This follows a contraction of 0.9 percent in the first quarter.
 Second-quarter growth was the fastest since the third quarter of 2017.
 Real consumer spending grew at an annual rate of 2.8 percent, while investment in housing fell at an annual rate of 10.3 percent.
 Investment by business was up at a very strong rate of 5.2 percent.
 Exports were up at a modest rate of 0.8 percent, while imports grew at a strong rate of 3.9 percent.
 Thus, it appears that, at least for the second quarter, growth in Japan was likely more a function of domestic demand than of exports, a shift that the government was hoping to see.
 Moreover, this is welcome because there is considerable risk to the global trading system, given the burgeoning trade war between the United States and China, both important trading partners for Japan.
 The revival of consumer spending is likely due to the tightness of the labor market and the positive impact of this on household income.
 The rise in labor costs has likely compelled businesses to invest in “labor-saving” technology, thus boosting capital spending.